Regular attendance at school is fundamental for the educational progress of your child. It also helps your child socially, mentally, and is the law!

 If your child is unable to attend school please ring school and leave a message stating your child's name, class, and reason for absence.

 If you do not inform us, school has a legal safeguarding duty to investigate any unexplained absences.
-We will try to contact you by phone and if this is not successful we will send Mrs Thompson, our attendance officer, to your home to find out where your child is.
+We will try to contact you by phone and if this is not successful we will send our Attendance Officer to your home to find out where your child is.

 Where your child's attendance falls below 93% you will be informed.
 This will give you opportunity (where possible within boundaries of specific illnesses) to improve this before it reaches the Persistent Absentee percentage of less than 90%.